Technology @ TIGS

 Keyboard: Full QWERTY keyboard suited for touch typing.

 Battery: For new purchases the more battery life the better.
-Consider a 6-cell (or higher) battery / Extra charged battery desirable but optional.
+Consider a 6-cell (or higher) battery.

 Power Adapter: Students are required to be equipped with a power adapter which meets safety standards at all time should recharging be required / A secondary power adapter to be left at school is desirable but optional.